simonknudsen/articles/hpi.md

 __M3__: As per RBNZ [1]:
 _The broadest monetary aggregate.
 Represents all New Zealand dollar funding of M3 institutions.
 Consists of notes & coin held by the public plus NZ dollar funding minus inter-M3 institutional claims and minus government deposits._

-__Inflation__: This needs more than one definition as its a contentious concept.
+__Inflation__: This needs more than one definition as it is a contentious concept.

 From Wikipedia [2]: _In economics, inflation is a sustained increase in the general price level of goods and services in an economy over a period of time.
 When the price level rises, each unit of currency buys fewer goods and services.
 Consequently, inflation reflects a reduction in the purchasing power per unit of money – a loss of real value in the medium of exchange and unit of account within the economy._